Adrenalin141414/The-dream-machine-localization/README.md

 ## How to install localization?
 ### Prerequisites
-Install the old version of the game via Steam (see above)
+Install the old version of the game via Steam (see above).

 ### Install
 > [!CAUTION]